 How You Can Help Neck Pain With Exercises

-If you have suffered an injury to your neck such as whiplash or if you are experiencing neck pain, the following neck pain exercises are recommended and may help to heal your neck.
+If you have suffered a recent an injury to your neck such as whiplash or if you are experiencing high levels of neck pain, stick to the ones in the video or consult your doctor.
+The following exercises are recommended to progress after the initial acute stage and may help with further healing of your neck.
 Neck pain exercises should be performed in a slow and controlled manner and you should stop if you notice new pain or if your neck pain increases.
 The exercises to help with neck pain are designed to restore the movement and muscle control and to reduce unnecessary postural and muscle strain.

 When you are performing the exercises below, you should stop and consult a health care professional if you notice any of the following:

 - Dizziness or light-headedness, blurring of vision, feeling of fainting or any kind of disorientation